 If your employer or the carrier denies your application for benefits, you will need to file additional paperwork about the accident and your injuries with the South Carolina Workers’ Compensation Commission.
 You will submit the document, Form 50 or Form 52, to describe the circumstances of your injury and explain that you are requesting workers’ compensation benefits.

 Additionally, filing for workers’ compensation in South Carolina comes with numerous deadlines, which can impede your ability to receive compensation, if you do not act quickly after your accident.
+To ensure that your claim is successful, you must respect the statute of limitations for workers’ compensation.
 No matter whether you have an on-site work accident, or you have a work-related illness, you have a maximum amount of two years to file a workers’ compensation claim.
 Although this may seem like a long amount of time, you must report your injury to your employer within the first 90 days of the accident, to become eligible for a workers’ compensation claim.
 In the case of long-term illnesses or injuries from your work, these deadlines begin from the point in time when you first recognized health problems from your work.

 If you or a loved one were injured at work, you need workers’ compensation to support you through your recovery.
 The attorneys at Hammack Law Firm are ready to fight for you, to ensure that you receive the compensation you deserve for your injuries.
 Contact Hammack Law Firm at 864-326-3333 to begin work on your case, as soon as possible.